thun88/css/README.md

 ## Site Directory

-- `dist` The distributed versions of the stylesheets.
+- `site/dist` The distributed/downloadable versions of the stylesheets.
-- `site` The site, templates, and site styles to display the documentation.
-- `site/www` The generated files for the website.
+- `site/www` The generated files for the served website.
 - `site/examples` [Temp] Currently holds a few static, stand-alone examples.
 - `src` The raw files for foundation's css, documentation, and icons.